Babatunde Fashola: Rural transformation

 The Fashola government has also made great strides in rural areas, with over 110 rural development projects completed under the Rural Water Supply and Sanitation Structure.
 At the end of 2009, 104 communities were metered for the provision of a modified Type A water system from the Intervention Fund.
 Some other achievements in the rural sector include: Construction of modern abattoirs in Ologe, Oko-Oba and Lairage.
 Construction of access roads to link villages at places like Imude road, Shibiri-Etegbin road, Ajangbandi-Illogbo road, Agboroko-Igbo road, Elerin road and Ariyo-Muyo-Tedi Oshun road and so on.
 The state government has completed 165 rural electrification projects under its rural interference programme.

 Reclamation of land

 Fashola embarked on land reclamation without which urban planning would not be possible under the prevailing conditions.
 This includes Banana Island and Eko Atlantic City, both of which have been filled.
 Eko Atlantic City is expected to house millions of Lagosians in the future and, unlike the rest of the city, is equipped with sewers, its own electricity supply and other features of a modern city.

 City beautification

-In October 2009, Babatunde Fashola inaugurated a garden in honour of the late Professor Ayodele Awojobi at Onike Roundabout, Yaba, Lagos, in the middle of which a statue of the famous academic was placed.
+In October 2009, Fashola inaugurated a garden in honour of the late Professor Ayodele Awojobi at Onike Roundabout, Yaba, Lagos, in the middle of which a statue of the famous academic was placed.

 Fashola, as governor, collaborated with artists like Oladejo Victor Akinlonu to enhance and beautify Lagos.
 Oladejo's works such as the Eyo Masquerade and the bust of Sir Alexander Molade Okoya Thomas were commissioned by the governor.